After a trip to the beach, most people will come home with a few seashells.

-Seashells can be used as accessories in your home, but they must be cleaned properly first.
+Seashells can be used as beautiful accessories in your home, but they must be cleaned properly first.

 You must remove all sand, dirt, and other yucky stuff before putting them on display.

 Many people also like to bleach seashells for a different look and/or polish them to make them extra special.

 Here are the steps for how to clean and polish seashells.